 Pennsylvania Department of Community and Economic Development (DCED)

-Grants to Pennsylvania municipalities, public transportation agencies, ports, businesses, councils of governments, and economic development organizations to ensure safe and reliable transportation throughout the state.
+Grants to Pennsylvania municipalities, public transportation agencies, ports, railroads, businesses, councils of governments, and economic development organizations to promote and support safe and reliable transportation throughout the state.
 Projects will enhance pedestrian safety, communities, and transit revitalization.

 2. A project related to streetscape, lighting, sidewalk enhancement and pedestrian safety, including but not limited to: sidewalk connections, crosswalks, pedestrian and traffic signals, pedestrian signs, and lighting.
 Streetscape amenities, such as permanently affixed benches, planters or trashcans and trees, shrubs or mulch, may not exceed 10% of the total project cost.